We’ve eaten soup in dozens of countries around the globe. Grab a spoon and slurp away as we reveal our picks for the 44 best soups in the world.

 Europeans have been making Gazpacho since the 6th century, a millennia before they ‘discovered’ tomatoes and peppers in the new world.
 The original Gazpacho was a bread soup that Andalusian cooks prepared with a mortar and pestle after Romans conquerers brought the soup to Spain.
 Over time, Spanish cooks eventually adopted the soup as their own, added tomatoes and shared the chunky chilled soup with the world.

-You can add a splash of Spanish sherry to your Gazpacho recipe for an extra taste of Spain.
+Add a splash of Spanish sherry to your Gazpacho recipe for an extra taste of Spain.

 24. Açorda (Portugal)